-The following scores/grades will exempt students from the Language Requirement: 1.
-A score of 5 on the CEEB Advanced
+The following scores/grades will exempt students from the 1, 2, 3 sequence in Italian:

-Placement Examination.

-2. A score of 720 or higher on the SAT II Subject Test.
+- 1. A score of 5 on the CEEB Advanced Placement Examination. - 2.
+A score of 720 or higher on the SAT II Subject Test.

 Transfer credit is not granted for Italian courses taken at other colleges and universities before matriculation at Dartmouth.
 The Department Chair may authorize exceptions for upper-level Italian courses for students transferring from another school after their first year.
 Transfer credit is never granted for Italian 1, 2, or 3.